peterhinch/micropython-nano-gui/DRIVERS.md

 complete, adding an additional 2s delay.
 This enables the demo scripts to run unchanged, with the 2s delay allowing the results to be seen before the next refresh begins.
 This is fine for simple applications.
-The drivers also support concurrency with `uasyncio`.
+The drivers also support concurrency with `asyncio`.
 Such applications can perform other tasks while a refresh is in progress.
 See
 [EPD Asynchronous support](./DRIVERS.md#6-epd-asynchronous-support).